yamini/n8n-heroku-deploy/README.md

 ### n8n(Nodemation) - Free and Open Workflow Automation Tool

 This is a [Heroku](https://heroku.com/) focused container implementation for the [n8n Automation Tool](https://n8n.io/).
-Just connect your fork of this repo to heroku and let it work as a charm!
+Just connect your fork of this repo to heroku and let it work its charm!

 ## Requirements
 * Heroku CLI